Sun setting over Horsebarn Hill Road taken by a drone on June 17, 2021. (Sean Flynn/UConn Photo)

 The Kellogg Dairy Center (KDC) is a modern free-stall facility capable of accommodating over 100 milking animals (red and white and black and white Holstein and Jersey).
 The building is equipped with a Voluntary Milking System (VMS; robotic milking system).
 With robotic milkers, the cows decide when they want to be milked (2 to 6 times per day).
 When she is ready, the cow will walk into the VMS and be fed a little food based on her needs and current milk production.
 The robotic arm will then clean and dry her udder, stimulate milk ejection release, milk the cow, and then send her back out into the herd.
 Robotic feeders are also used to ensure that each cow receives sufficient nutrients to maintain our current DHIA rolling herd averages of approximately 28,000 lbs. for the Holsteins and approximately 19,000 lbs. for the Jerseys.

 In addition, the KDC contains a classroom, laboratory, surgical unit, and recovery room.
-There is an observation area where the public can watch milking in progress.
-Dorm rooms are available for students who work in the dairy units.
 This is an excellent opportunity for students to be exposed to all aspects of dairy management.
 Learn more about the dairy program.

 View of the Kellogg Dairy Center located on the Storrs Campus.